unccd/Prais4-reporting-manual/implementationFramework.md

 ## 7.4.
 Financial and non-financial resources

-Parties are encouraged to answer questions related to the following three main topics
+Parties are encouraged to answer questions related to the following three main topics relevant to SO5:

 ### 7.4.1.
 Resource mobilization strategy